TheRealJeph/TheRealJeph/README.md

 ## Hi there 👋
- Iam current Student in University of Rwanda.
+ Iam current Student in University of Rwanda. <br>
- In Year 3 Business Information Technology
+ In Year 3 Business Information Technology <br>
 🚀 Aspiring Data Scientist & Sofrtware Engeneer<br>
 🎓 ALX Data science Program | 💡 Purpose-Driven Learner<br>
 🌍 Passionate about using tech to drive impact in Rwanda and beyond